Baseball Pop Fly Priorities

 Every baseball player needs to know baseball pop fly priorities, i.e. chain of command, so players won’t be fighting over who should catch a fly ball.

-A well-played pop-up is often an easy out.
-A poorly played one is not only embarrassing for the players, it can lead to errors, runs for the other team, and even dangerous collisions.
+A poorly played pop fly is not only embarrassing for the players, it can lead to errors, runs for the other team, and even dangerous collisions.

-Pop fly priorities broken down for the whole field.
+***Pop fly priorities broken down for the whole field***

 - Centerfielder has priority over the left and right fielders.